-Gestures is what Apple calls the way you move your fingers on the iPhone touchscreen to get it to do stuff.
+Gestures are what Apple calls the way you move your fingers on the iPhone touchscreen to get it to do stuff.

 iPhone Gestures List

-Basically there are 4 types of simple gesture that you can use on all iPhones and iPads:
+Basically, there are 4 types of gesture that you can use on all iPhones and iPads:

 - Swipe allows you to move from screen to screen and much more…